grafana/grafana/docs/sources/panels-visualizations/visualizations/node-graph/index.md

 ## Navigating the node graph

-You can pan and zoom in or out the node graph.
+You can pan and zoom in or out a node graph.

 ### Pan